 Team building activities help foster a healthy remote work culture.
 The idea is for the team to get to know each other better and build a foundation of trust, respect, and meaningful connections over time.
-This is a good way to loosen up before engaging in serious business.
-They also boost team morale and foster group thinking.

 A study revealed that employee satisfaction has increased by 50% when workers develop a friendship with each other.
 Therefore, friendship and employee satisfaction are intertwined.

 - 5 minute games for virtual meetings

 - short team building activities zoom

 1. Guess Who, Guess What